-Table 2 for activities located in d the High Density Resid n the Medium Density Residential dential Precinct Non-compliance status 3 or more-bedroom uni it: 12m 2 seating, with a minimum dimens sion of 1.5m. landscaping, and informal play 49.5.24.3 e shall be directly accessible from the Il be free from buildings, parking spaces, rring areas. spaces and receives adequate sunlight 49.5.24.4 shall provide an addition re residential units above ground level nal 4m2 of common space per bedroom rel units.
-Common space shall be nicles and accessible. access, and is accessible to all units it is intended to Exclusions: t apply where the primary entrance of a walking distance of a public park. serve.
-49.5.25 Lighting and Glare RD 49.5.25.1 All exterior lighting shall adjacent sites and roads be directed downward and away from s.
-Discretion is restricted to effects of light and 49.5.25.2 hall result in greater than a 3.0 lux spill f lights onto any other site measured at ndary of the other site. glare on amenity values, the transportation network and the night sky 49.5.26 Building sep aration within sites RD m separation distance be he site shall comply with t etween buildings containing residential the following: Discretion is restricted to: 49.5.26.1 Up to two storeys: 2r m a.
-External 3 storeys: 4r m appearance, 4 storeys: 6r m location and visual dominance of the 5 or more storeys: 8r building; and b.
-Effects on residential building typo red walls for terrace or other attached amenity.
-49.5.26.2 nce in the number of storeys of the two aration distance shall apply.
-49.5.27 Fencing RD or swale sha d boundary or boundary with a reserve t of 1.2m, except that fences may be up eable.
+Table 2 for activities located in the Medium Density Residential d the High Density Residential Precinct Non-compliance status 3 or more-bedroom unit: 12m seating, with a minimum dimension of 1.5m. landscaping, and informal play 49.5.24.3 All outdoor living space shall be directly accessible from the residential unit and shall be free from buildings, parking spaces, servicing and manoeuvring areas. spaces and receives adequate sunlight 49.5.24.4 Buildings with 4 or more residential units above ground level shall provide an additional 4m2 of common space per bedroom of above ground level units.
+Common space shall be landscaped, free of vehicles and accessible. access, and is accessible to all units it is intended to Exclusions: Rule 49.5.24.4 does not apply where the primary entrance of a building is within 100m walking distance of a public park. serve.
+49.5.25 Lighting and Glare RD 49.5.25.1 All exterior lighting shall be directed downward and away from adjacent sites and roads.
+Discretion is restricted to effects of light and 49.5.25.2 No activity on any site shall result in greater than a 3.0 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site. glare on amenity values, the transportation network and the night sky 49.5.26 Building sep aration within sites RD m separation distance between buildings containing residential the site shall comply with the following: Discretion is restricted to: 49.5.26.1 Up to two storeys: 2m a.
+External 3 storeys: 4m appearance, location and visual 4 storeys: 6m dominance of the 5 or more storeys: 8m building; and b.
+Effects on Except that to building type this shall not apply to shared walls for terrace or other attached ologies. residential amenity.
+49.5.26.2 Where there is a difference in the number of storeys of the two buildings, the larger separation distance shall apply.
+49.5.27 Fencing RD or swale sha located between any road boundary or boundary with a reserve all have a maximum height of 1.2m, except that fences may be up re they are visually permeable.
 Discretion is restricted to effects on passive surveillance of the street.
-49.5.28 Residential Storage RD rage space comprising at least 2m3 per age space of 1m3 for every bedroom Discretion is restricted to effects on residential amenity, including provision of alternative storage solutions.
-49.5.29 Maximum bu ilding length RD 49.5.29.1 Residential Precinct, the length of any the ground floor level shall not exceed Discretion is restricted to external appearance, location
+49.5.28 Residential S Storage RD ential unit shall have a storage space comprising at least 2m3 per m and an additional storage space of 1m3 for every bedroom Discretion is restricted to effects on residential amenity, including provision of alternative storage solutions.
+49.5.29 Maximum bu uilding length RD 49.5.29.1 In the Medium Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 26m.
+Discretion is restricted to external appearance, location